uva-math/uva-math-code/_posts/defenses/2017-07-20-Kin-Hei-Mak-defense.md

 published: true
 ---

-You are invited to the thesis defense of Anthony Kin Hei Mak, whose thesis is ``Constraints on basic classes for Lefschetz fibrations''.
+You are invited to the thesis defense of Anthony Kin Hei Mak, whose thesis is "Constraints on basic classes for Lefschetz fibrations".
 Details are below:

 - Date: July 20 (Thursday)
 - Time: 9:00